Back to Document

 Keep small objects out of little hands

 Although food is the most common cause of choking in small children, other objects are also a threat.
 Keep small household items and toys with small removable parts out of toddlers' reach.
 Be sure to remove common offenders, such as uninflated or broken balloons, coins, marbles, tiny balls, pen caps, button-type batteries, and pins.
-Balloons are most commonly involved in fatal choking accidents.
+Balloons are the toys most commonly involved in fatal choking accidents.
 If a child bites on an inflated latex balloon, it can pop, enter the lungs, and choke the child.
+Broken pieces of a balloon can also be dangerous if a young child picks one up and puts it in his or her mouth.

 Choking can occur even if you take precautions.
 If your child has a forceful cough and is crying or vocal, let the child get the food or object out.
 If your child can't make a sound, have someone call 911 or your local emergency number, while you do the Heimlich maneuver.
 Learn the version that's right for your child's age.
 The American Heart Association provides standard procedures for choking victims of all ages.
-Once the food or object comes out, take your child to the doctor.
-A piece of the object may remain in the lung; only a doctor can tell if your child is OK.
+Once the food or object comes out, take your child to the health care provider.
+A piece of the object may remain in the lung; only a health care provider can tell if your child is OK.

 An Experienced Team Of Trauma Professionals